proofit404/dependencies/docs/tutorial.rst

         ...

-Now we need to figure out what orders are processed ourselves and what orders are processed by our customer.
+Now we need to figure out what orders are processed ourselves and what orders are processed by our partner.
 Yep, we will add more methods to your classes.
 Lets say we will look at the order content.
 Then we send a signal to our frame work if we want to skip this processor and try another one.
 This logic make sense only for ``PartnerProcessor``